hashtag32/Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The heatmap calculation that filter over the last three frames has optimized the performance biggly!
+The heatmap calculation that filters over the last three frames has optimized the performance biggly!

 But nevertheless, the pipeline is not very robust when images with a lot to interpret comes into the image (trees).